 Building Links Is Easier When You Have Content Worth Linking To

-Tell The World About Your Site But Don’t Ask For Links!
+Tell The World About Your Site But Don’t Get Caught Asking For Links

 Google used to say: